Anthologies and more

 In Storming Area 51, I tell the real story behind Area 51.
 4HU and Warhammer 40k cosplayers become gladiators in alien arenas under their team boss, President Kennedy from a timeline where the Cuban Missile Crisis didn't work out welll.

-Backblast Area Clear was so awesome, one of the stories was nominated for the Nebula Award.
+Backblast Area Clear was so awesome that one of the stories was nominated for the Nebula Award.
 Outrageously, it wasn't my one ;-) However, my entry (The Hero of Azoth-Zol) is one of my favorite stories and was the first published piece of Chimera Company fiction.

 My Area 51 tale has a character cosplaying as a CASPer from the Four Horsemen Universe.
 I asked the series creators whether it was okay.
 I think they thought it was cool, in a weird meta way, to have fiction in which their creation is cosplayed.
 It's not just background detail, though.
 The costume choice has unexpected consequences!